santistrasser/Modeling-Heuristics/MaxFlow.md

 ```

-This codes the edges up in the order you put them in, not by vertex :- )
+This codes the edges up in the order you put them in, not by vertex.

 ```r